 |

-The graphical user interface (gui, aka main window) of CytoSpec comes with three panels where spectra and images are displayed (cf. screenshot
+CytoSpec's graphical user interface (GUI, also known as the main window) has three panels displaying spectra and images (see screenshot of

-of the CytoSpec gui below).
-The two panels to the right are used to display the pseudo color images obtained from original spectral data (upper
+the CytoSpec GUI below).
+The two panels on the right are used to display the pseudocolor images obtained from the original spectral data

-right panel) or from processed spectra such as preprocessed data, derivatives, and (de)convolution data (see lower right panel).
-The latter
+(upper right panel) or from processed spectra such as preprocessed data, derivatives, and (de)convolution data (see lower right panel).

-panel is used also for displaying images obtained by means of various multivariate analysis methods: (i) clustering, (ii) endmember selection,
+The latter panel is also used to display images obtained by various multivariate analysis methods: (i) clustering, (ii) endmember selection,

 (iii) neural network-based segmentation techniques, or by (iv) principal component analysis.

-The color scheme utilized to display spectral maps can be changed (see button 'set color' of the main window, cf. also the
+The color scheme utilized to display the pectral maps can be changed (see button 'set color' of the main window, cf. also the

 set colors option from the Tools menu bar).
 In addition, the CytoSpec

-program offers a lot of useful tools to adjust parameters such as image contrast and color scaling.
+program offers a number of useful tools for adjusting parameters such as image contrast and color scaling.

-Furthermore, the CytoSpec program gives you also easy access to the individual pixel spectra.
-When clicking into a predefined image produced
+Furthermore, the CytoSpec program provides easy access to the individual pixel spectra.
+By clicking (left mouse button) on a predefined image

 - spectrum with the pixel coordinates of the mouse pointer is displayed in the spectra display panel,